cloud-native-toolkit/cloud-native-toolkit-workshop/activity-1/README.md

     git add .
     git commit -m "update readme"
     git push -u origin master

     ```

 1. Verify that a new Pipeline starts succesfully

-1. Verify that the App manifests are being updated in the `gitops` repo in the git account `toolkit` under the `qa` branch.
+1. Verify that the App manifests are being updated in the `gitops` repo in the git account `toolkit` under the `qa` directory.

-1. Promote the application from DEV to QA using gitops
-    ```bash
-    oc sync $USERNAME-qa
-    ```

-1. Select ArgoCD from the Console Link and login using OpenShift login
+    - Open Git Ops from Console Link

-1. Filter by namespace `$USERNAME-qa`

-1. In ArgoCD UI select the application `qa-$USERNAME-app` in Argo, click `SYNC` if the app is not synchronized and verify that is OK

-1. In OpenShift Console switch to project `$USERNAME-qa` and open the application.
+    - Select toolkit/gitops git repository

+1. Congradulations you finished this activity, continue with [activity-2](../activity-2) to learn about GitOps and ArgoCD